 - Days Inn New Orleans Airport – (5 minute walk from the airport) Located across the street from the airport entrance.
 Free airport shuttle is available. » Check Rates

-- La Quinta Inn & Suites New Orleans Airport – (8 minutes from the airport) Free airport shuttle is available from 5:00AM to Midnight. » Check Rates
+- Holiday Inn New Orleans Airport North – (7 minutes from the airport) Free airport shuttle is available. » Check Rates

 To see more options there is a list of hotels near New Orleans Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.